Chart Color Schemes

 Mount Riverview features high concentrations of family households, with a higher-than-average median household size

 Family households account for 81.9% of all households, including 38.6% couples with children, 32.2% couples without children, and 10.4% single parent families.
 Non-family households make up the remaining 18.1%, with lone person households at 16.4% and group households comprising 1.7% of the total.
-The median household size is 2.8 people, which is larger than the Greater Sydney average of 2.4.
+The median household size is 2.8 people, larger than the Greater Sydney average of 2.4.

 Frequently Asked Questions - Households